DONBAS: Luhansk: Re-registration denials, raids, religious communities closed

 Many denied or still awaiting re-registration

-Adventist churches received the registration denial "with great pain", an Adventist told Forum 18 from the Ukrainian capital Kiev, "as this closed the possibility to secure the religious rights of a large group of Adventists, as well as to provide many charitable projects".
+Adventist churches received the registration denial "with great pain", an Adventist told Forum 18 from the Ukrainian capital Kyiv, "as this closed the possibility to secure the religious rights of a large group of Adventists, as well as to provide many charitable projects".

 The Adventists reluctantly decided to halt all their activities to avoid "provoking unpleasantness", the Adventist added.
 "By and large, all our organised activity has been halted."
 The closure of their churches was also aimed at trying to avoid the seizure of "church property, musical instruments, and items for rituals such as baptism and the Lord's Supper".

 Most of the 44 local Baptist communities which were part of the Ukrainian Baptist Union lodged re-registration applications.
 However, all had their applications refused, a Baptist told Forum 18.

 One such Baptist re-registration rejection came in a late September one-page "conclusion of a state religious studies expert analysis", signed by Litsoev of the Religious Organisations and Spirituality Department of the Culture, Sport and Youth Ministry and seen by Forum 18.
 It said the "expert commission" had found violations of Article 18 of the Religion Law in the documents the Baptist congregation had submitted.

 The conclusion did not specify in what way the congregation's documents had violated these provisions.
 It merely stated that in view of this the registration of the congregation was "inadmissible".

-The five Pentecostal communities which used to be linked to the Ukrainian Pentecostal Union received similar rejection letters, Union representatives told Forum 18 from Kiev.
+The five Pentecostal communities which used to be linked to the Ukrainian Pentecostal Union received similar rejection letters, Union representatives told Forum 18 from Kyiv.
 They said other independent Pentecostal communities also had registration applications denied.